Page Reviewed / Updated - Sept. 2019

 In the third example, the Child Caregiver Exception is not a viable option.

 • Sophia suffered a stroke and currently needs assistance with basic skills, such as dressing and feeding herself.
 Due to the stroke, she currently cannot live alone.
 Her daughter, Isabel, moves in with her to provide the care she needs.
-However, in six months time or so, she recovers and is able to live on her own again.
+However, in approximately six months, she recovers and is able to live on her own again.
 Since the period of time she needs assistance is less than two years and Sophia won’t need to live in a care facility after this time, the Child Caregiver Exception won’t come into play.

 The primary benefit of the Caregiver Child Exemption is it allows an elderly individual who prefers to remain living in their home to do so and to receive care assistance provided by their adult child.

 The secondary, but considerable benefit is the family is able to keep their family home rather than surrender it to Medicaid to offset the cost of residential care.
 In addition, the adult child is compensated for their caregiving duties.